 Additionally, working from home for many people means having to work in their bedrooms, which can create associations between their sleeping space and stressful or anxiety-inducing activities.

-You may also be one of the growing number of people who practice revenge sleep procrastination.
+You may also be among the growing number of people who fall prey to “revenge sleep procrastination.”
 This is the act of delaying bedtime in favor of pleasurable activities you may not have had time for during the day.
 Although your intention may be to stay awake during these activities, if you’re tired, they may lead to falling asleep on the couch.

 Physical Causes